joelparkerhenderson/demo-tofu-aws/README.md

 You can run this demo by using any AWS user you want.

-  * For example, you can run this as your own user.
+  * For example, you can run this as your own user, presuming the user has sufficient permissions.

   * We prefer to create a new AWS IAM user that is specific for this demo.
-We name the user "demo_tofu_aws".
+We name the user "demo_tofu_aws" and we provide a custom policy.

 ### Create an AWS IAM user (optional)